MehemmedMehdiPY/Soil_Moisture_Estimation_With_Remote_Sensing/readme.md

 Check main.py for hands-on experience.

 # Mathematical Background
-We use Dubois model to approximately estimate soil moisture with VV and VH techniques ([Dubois, 1995](https://ieeexplore.ieee.org/document/406677)).
+We use Dubois model to approximately estimate soil moisture with VV and VH polarization techniques ([Dubois, 1995](https://ieeexplore.ieee.org/document/406677)).